AD-Archer/CyberSecurityProblem/README.md

 # FortifyNow

+# Note: For up-to-date slides please check the google slides link

 ## Overview
 FortifyNow is a research project focused on understanding and addressing the evolving cybersecurity challenges faced by businesses and individuals.
 This project explores various types of cyberattacks, their impacts, and potential solutions, aiming to provide insights into mitigating cybersecurity risks effectively.